famly/hire-me/sre-test/README.md

 ### Assignment

 This project consists of a simple app written in Python that connects to MySQL with an Nginx webserver.

-Your challenge is to _containerize the app, webserver and database_ then run the stack _on Kubernetes_.
+Your challenge is to:
+1.  _containerize the app, webserver and database_ then,
+2.  run the stack _on Kubernetes_.

-Inside the directory of this README is a `docker-compose.yaml`, which is offered as an example of building and running the stack using `docker-compose` (or `docker compose` if using the new [V2 release candidate](https://docs.docker.com/compose/cli-command/)).
+**To get started**, inside the directory of this README is a `docker-compose.yaml`, which is offered as an example of building and running the stack using `docker-compose` (or `docker compose` if using the new [V2 release candidate](https://docs.docker.com/compose/cli-command/)).
 The compose manifest _does not run_.
 Its purpose is only as a reference.

 You are encouraged to be as creative and radical as you like.
 Take shortcuts, question the material, be absurd.
 What's important is your final product reflects the way you think.